brightbox/docs.brightbox.com/content/guides/cli/firewall.md

 ### Creating Firewall Policies

-Firewall Rules cannot be added directly onto a Server Group, they need to be added to a [Firewall Policy](/reference/glossary/#firewall_policy).
+Firewall Rules are added to a [Firewall Policy](/reference/glossary/#firewall_policy), rather than directly onto a Server Group.
 The Firewall Policy is then applied to the Server Group.

 So let's create two new firewall policies and map them to the new groups: